szwacz/nw-boilerplate/README.md

 The only development dependency of this project is Node.js.
 So just make sure you have it installed.

 1. Clone/download this repository (e.g. `git clone https://github.com/szwacz/nw-boilerplate.git`).
-2. Install dependencies with `npm install` (it will also download node-webkit runtime).
+2. Install dependencies with `npm install` (it will also download NW.js runtime).
 3. Run `npm start` to launch the application.